Dennis Canavan: After politics

-In 2018, the Scottish Government commissioned an independent review into the impact of policing on communities during the miners strike and Canvan was appointed a member of the advisory panel.
+In 2018, the Scottish Government commissioned an independent review into the impact of policing on communities during the miners strike and Canvan was appointed a member of the advisory panel which led to a pardon being granted to most of the miners and their family members who were convicted during the strike.

 Honours and awards

 He has honorary doctorates from the Universities of Stirling and Strathclyde.

 In recognition of his public service, Falkirk Council launched the Dennis Canavan Scholarship to encourage young people to go on to further or higher education and to use their talents to help others.

 Personal life

 Canavan's marriage to Elnor Canavan ended in divorce.
 They had four children, all of whom predeceased him; he also has a son with his partner.